toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/04-sample-messages.md

 }
 ```
 ### Single Rate Plan Read (with RatePlanLinkage)
 The rate plan being requested (resourceId: 208504016) derives its rate and availability from a parent rate plan (resourceId: 208503977).
-Note that another rate plan (resourceId: 208616685) derives its rate and availability from this rate plan (resourceId: 208504016)
+Note that another rate plan (resourceId: 208616685) derives its own rate and availability from this rate plan (resourceId: 208504016)

 Request:
 ```HTTP